-Join Jan Kabili for an in-depth discussion in this video Completing the bracketed exposure, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Completing the bracketed exposure, part of Lightroom and Photoshop Elements: Integration.

 - This is a continuation of the last movie…in which I started to show you…how to use Lightroom and Elements together…to take bracketed exposures of the same scene…and combine them into a high-dynamic-range image,…an HDR image,…that takes tones from all three of the bracketed exposures…and gives you one exposure…with a wider range of tones.…In the last movie,…we made some edits to three raw files in Lightroom…and then passed them over from Lightroom to Elements…to merge them together into a single HDR image.…